 Their suggested template requests background information from you, the potential client.
 Fortunately, if you’ve followed the suggested steps so far, you’ll have most of this information at hand.
 They will ask you to provide the following information:

-• Scope of work: e.g. creative services, digital services, PR, etc.
+• Scope of work: What kinds of services are you interested in? e.g. creative services, digital services, PR, etc.

-• Conflicts: competitor brands that the agency should be aware of
+• Conflicts: What competitor brands that the agency should be aware of?

 In return, the agency or firm will respond with their own information.
 The standard DMA request for information form requires that agencies/firms provide detailed information, including:

 • Background details: contact information, address, year of company registration, affiliations, areas of specialty

 • Financial information: operating profit and turnover rates from the last three years